Nonimmigrant Workers Warned To Avoid Travel Amid New U.S. Rules

 Sources

-- Adjudicating Nonimmigrant Visa (NIV) Applicants in Their Country of Residence — U.S. Department of State (December 12, 2025)
+- Adjudicating nonimmigrant visa applicants in their country of residence — U.S. Department of State (December 12, 2025)

-- Trump adds seven countries, including Syria, to full travel ban list — Reuters (December 16, 2025)
+- Trump adds seven countries, including Syria, to full travel ban — Reuters (December 16, 2025)

-- Do Not Travel If You Are on a Non-Immigrant Work Visa or a Dependent Visa — Reddy Neumann Brown PC (December 17, 2025)
+- Advisory: Do not travel if on a non-immigrant or dependent visa — Reddy Neumann Brown PC (December 17, 2025)

 This article is for general information only and is not legal advice.